merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 ## The config file

-To make changes easy and accessible for the user, we tried our best to make all relevant configurations available to the user using a `json` formatted config file, and thus avoiding the need to change the Snakefile.
-For an example config file go [here](mock_files_for_merenlab_metagenomics_pipeline/config.json).
+To make changes easy and accessible for the user, we tried our best to make all relevant configurations available to the user through a `JSON` formatted config file, and thus avoiding the need to change the Snakefile.
+An example config file is [here](mock_files_for_merenlab_metagenomics_pipeline/config.json).
 There are some general configurations, and there are step specific configurations.

 ## General configurations

 ### Output directories

-The following directories are expected to exist at the end of the workflow:
-"00\_LOGS", "01\_QC", "02\_ASSEMBLY", "03\_CONTIGS", "04\_MAPPING", "05\_ANVIO_PROFILE", "06\_MERGED"
+The default directory structure that will appear in the output directory include these directories: "00\_LOGS", "01\_QC", "02\_ASSEMBLY", "03\_CONTIGS", "04\_MAPPING", "05\_ANVIO_PROFILE", "06\_MERGED"

 Don't like these names?
 You can specify what is the name of the folder, by providing the following information in the config file: